Master of Science (Chemistry)

 Employers in this field include:

-- Academic and public research institutions such as universities and the CSIRO
+- Universities and public research institutions such the CSIRO

-- Medical research institutes such as WEHI and the Florey Institute
+- Medical research institutes such as the Walter and Eliza Hall Institute and the Florey Institute

 - Research hospitals such as the Murdoch Children’s Research Institute